 What you see when you look at a persistent dreamer… is not the same as what that dreamer has experienced up to that point.

 Stephen Pressfield said it best in his book The War of Art: “It was one thing to study war and another to live the warrior’s life”.

-I learned early in life that it is a mistake to think you that you understand how to succeed or fail at a goal that you never spent enough time proactively working on.
+I learned early in life that it is a mistake to think that you understand how to succeed or fail at a goal that you never spent enough time proactively working on.